tweedegolf/storage-abstraction/README.md

 ## <a name='adapters'></a>Adapters

-The adapters are the key part of this library; where the `Storage` is merely a shim, adapters perform the actual actions on the storage by translating calls to the generic API methods to storage specific calls.
+The adapters are the key part of this library; where the `Storage` is merely a thin wrapper (see [How it works](#how-it-works)), adapters perform the actual actions on the storage by translating calls to the generic API methods to storage specific calls.

 Below follows a description of the available adapters; what the configuration objects and urls look like and what the default options are.
 Also per adapter the peer dependencies are listed as a handy copy-pasteble npm command.
 The peer dependencies are usually wrapper libraries such as aws-sdk but can also be specific modules with a specific functionality such as rimraf for local storage.